Dave Winfield (footballer)

-David Thomas Winfield (born 24 March 1988) is an English semi-professional footballer who plays as a defender for club Hornchurch.
+David Thomas Winfield (born 24 March 1988) is an English semi-professional footballer who plays as a defender for club Ramsgate.

 Career

 Aldershot Town

 Born in Aldershot, Hampshire, Winfield came through the ranks of the Aldershot Town youth team and was loaned out to Isthmian League Division Two club Chertsey Town in the 2004–05 season.
 He signed a one-year professional contract with Aldershot on 16 July 2005 and joined Isthmian League Premier Division club Staines Town on loan in early 2006.
 Winfield made his debut in a 3–1 home defeat to Wealdstone on 2 February 2006 and had made seven appearances when returning to Aldershot in March.

 He won two trophies with Aldershot Town, winning the Conference League Cup and Conference Premier in 2007–08.
 Unfortunately, a knee injury sustained in the Conference League Cup final against Rushden & Diamonds resulted in him missing pre-season training ahead of the Shots' first season in League Two.

 Having begun training at the end of 2008, Winfield was loaned out to Salisbury City of the Conference Premier in January 2009 on a one-month deal that saw Andy Sandell move the other way on a permanent deal.
 Winfield made his Football League debut in Aldershot's 2–1 defeat to Exeter City in February 2009.